A passion for biomaterials

 “I began to get excited about the possibility of bringing new innovations to dentistry through biomaterials,” she remembers.

 Top-notch students and faculty

-Now in her third year at Penn Dental Medicine, Elizabeth has been impressed with both her fellow students and the faculty members she has encountered: “My classmates are all at the top of their games, and the faculty are at the top of their fields,” she says.
+Now in her fourth year at Penn Dental Medicine, Elizabeth has been impressed with both her fellow students and the faculty members she has encountered: “My classmates are all at the top of their games, and the faculty are at the top of their fields,” she says.